Timothee123456/Timothee123456.github.io/README.md

 ```

 ### Download Your Module
-Visit TestPyPI and search for your module.
+Visit PyPI and search for your module.
 Once you find it, you can **copy the installation command provided on the page**.

 ### Download Your Package Installation
 Open a new terminal window or tab and **paste the installation command** to install your package from TestPyPI.